Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 rm -f test_*.dat test_*_copy.dat

-Multithreading: You could have one thread reading and another writing, passing buffers via a queue, which could theoretically improve performance.
-But be mindful of synchronization overhead — it won't always be faster.
+Multithreading: We could use one thread for reading and another for writing, passing buffers via a queue.
+Theoretically, this improves performance, but synchronization overhead means it isn't always faster.

-Memory mapping: Use mmap (or the Windows equivalent API) to map the file into memory, letting the operating system optimize the reads and writes.
-However, this can be problematic for extremely large files, and its cross-platform compatibility isn't as good as fstream.
+Memory Mapping: We could use mmap (or its Windows equivalent API) to map files into memory, letting the operating system optimize reads and writes.
+However, this can be problematic for very large files and is less portable than fstream.

-Checksums: Calculate MD5/SHA-256 to ensure data integrity.
-This can be done concurrently with reading and writing without adding much time.
+Checksums: We could calculate MD5 or SHA-256 to ensure data integrity.
+This can be done concurrently with reading and writing without adding significant time.

-Resumable copying: Record the copied position so that if interrupted, it can resume from the breakpoint.
-This is very useful for extremely large files, but the implementation is more complex.
+Resumable Copying: We could record the copied position to allow resuming from a breakpoint after interruption.
+This is useful for very large files, but implementation is more complex.

-Batch copying: Support copying multiple files at once, or an entire directory tree.
-This would require recursively traversing directories and creating the corresponding directory structure.
+Batch Copying: We could support copying multiple files at once or entire directory trees.
+This requires recursively traversating directories and creating the corresponding directory structure.

-But for a teaching example, our current implementation is already sufficient.
+However, for a teaching example, our current implementation is sufficient.
 It is concise, robust, and reasonably performant, with a small codebase, making it perfect for understanding file I/O and modern C++ features.

 Summary

-More importantly, we utilized quite a few modern C++ features: std::filesystem to simplify path operations, std::chrono for precise time measurement, std::vector to manage the buffer, RAII to automatically release resources, and exception handling for elegant error reporting.
-These features make writing C++ no longer so "hardcore," elevating both code readability and safety to a new level.
+More importantly, we utilized many modern C++ features: std::filesystem for path manipulation, std::chrono for precise timing, std::vector for buffer management, RAII for automatic resource release, and exception handling for graceful error reporting.
+These features make C++ less "hardcore," significantly improving code readability and safety.

-Next time you encounter a similar file operation requirement, you'll know how to approach it.
-Remember: think through the requirements first, design the interface, choose the right tools, implement it step by step, and finally, test it thoroughly.
-That's how engineering thinking develops — not by pursuing flashy techniques, but by solidly executing every step of the process.
+Next time you encounter a similar file operation requirement, you will know exactly how to approach it.
+Remember: clarify requirements, design interfaces, select the right tools, implement step-by-step, and test thoroughly.
+This is how engineering mindset is developed—not by pursuing flashy technologies, but by solidly executing every step of the process.